emacs-mirror/emacs/mps/manual/source/topic/allocation.rst

 .. note::

-    The commit operation relies on atomic ordered access to words in memory to detect a flip that occurs between the assignment ``ap->init = ap->alloc`` and the test ``ap->limit == 0``.
+    The commit operation relies on atomic ordered access to words in memory to detect a :term:`flip` that occurs between the assignment ``ap->init = ap->alloc`` and the test ``ap->limit == 0``.
 A compiler or processor that reordered these two instructions would break the protocol.
 On some processor architectures, it may be